-VACANCIES AND TURNOVER:
+COMMENT ON VACANCIES AND TURNOVER:

-Thabazimbi Local Municipality advertised 2 vacant Section 57 Management posts, Manager: Social and Community Services and the Chief Financial Officer.
+Thabazimbi Local Municipality advertised 2 vacant Section 57 Management posts, Manager: Social and Community Services and the Chief Financial Position.

 Contract of the Manager: Social and Community Services expired, but the post has not yet been filled.
-The position of the Accounting Officer is vacant since the termination of the services of Mr. M.E Ntsoane.
+The position of the Accounting Officer is vacant pending the resignation of the suspended case of Mr M.E Ntsoane.